 Another way to avoid this “low-carb flu” is to be sure to supplement electrolytes appropriately (sodium, magnesium, potassium).

 I always default to recommending whole foods, so I would say just start using more sweet potato and fruits as your carbs as you decrease the other sources.
 Cauliflower or broccoli rice are also great substitutes for a base or side dish.
-But if you’re really craving a carb-y treat, try baking keto breads, making tortillas with almond flour or cassava flour, or baking something sweet with Lily’s Dark Chocolate and some xantham gum.
+But if you’re really craving a carb-y treat, try baking keto breads, making tortillas with almond flour or cassava flour, or baking something sweet with Lily’s Sweets Dark Chocolate Bar, Original and some xantham gum.